 - When this screen appears, it's time to grab your Joy-Cons.

 If you tilt a Joy-Con to the side, you'll find a black button next to four LEDs.
 On each of the Joy-Cons you want to use, press the black button for three seconds or until the controllers pair to the Switch Lite.

 If you're playing with others and want each person to have half of a Joy-Con, click on the SL and SR buttons on each controller.
 This will make each Joy-Con half show up as its own controller on the screen.

 If you want to use a pair of Joy-Cons together as one controller, click the left Joy-Con's ZL button and the right Joy-Con's ZR button simultaneously.
 This will make the two Joy-Cons show up as a unit on the screen.

 When all Joy-Cons show up the way you want to on-screen press the A button on one of the controllers to continue.
 Note: If each player is playing with half of a Joy-Con, the "A button" will be the circular button furthest on the right, as shown in the picture below on the right.
-This is due to the fact that the controller is rotated 90 degrees and so all of the buttons have been rotated as well.
+This is because the controller is rotated 90 degrees, and so all of the buttons have been rotated as well.